 Successful women entrepreneurs as role models

-Under the initiative, successful women entrepreneurs serve as role models for schoolgirls, trainees, students, graduates and other women interested in going into business, showing them the opportunities and challenges of running one’s own business.
+Under the Ministry’s ‘’ initiative, more than 200 women entrepreneurs from across all industries and parts of the country volunteer as ‘role model entrepreneurs’, making schoolgirls, trainees, students, graduates and other women interested in going into business aware of the opportunities and challenges of running one’s own business.
 This gives the women and girls a realistic and highly personal insight into what daily life as an entrepreneur is really like.
 The women entrepreneurs show how entrepreneurship can be an attractive career option for women.
-The “WOMEN Entrepreneurs” initiative also helps to make the work undertaken by female entrepreneurs more visible – presenting their success, their dedication, and their contribution to the future of Germany’s economy.
+The ‘FRAUEN unternehmen’ initiative also helps to make the work undertaken by female entrepreneurs more visible – presenting their success, their dedication, and their contribution to the future of Germany’s economy.

 Giving targeted support to women entrepreneurs